PIX3LFLUX/HSmartKArt-EE/README.md

 configuration file for reference.
 These topics are customizable by editing the configuration file and updating the CAN-to-MQTT Bridge with the new file.
 The subtopic `dataCAN` is fixed and serves as channel for CAN data traffic.
-For example, to configure the bridge to publish the CAN data on the topic `RPI/ULTRASONIC/REAR/dataCAN` set/modify the appropriate values for the XML tags:
+For example, to configure the bridge to publish the CAN data on the topic `RPI/ULTRASONIC/REAR/dataCAN` modify the corresponding values for the XML
+tags:
 * `<DEVICE-NAME>RPI</DEVICE-NAME>`
 * `<MODULE-NAME>ULTRASONIC</MODULE-NAME>`
 * `<LOCATION>REAR</LOCATION>`